 Political affiliation: Democrat

 Political experience: none

-What qualifications do you bring to the job?
+What do you hope to accomplish by the end of your term?

 Leave a Reply